elliothe/CVPR_2019_PNI/README_draft.md

 ## Result
-Hereby, we choose the ResNet-20 on CIFAR-10 as a study of interest.
+Hereby, we choose the ResNet-20 on CIFAR-10 as a simple example.
 Besides the Layer-wise PNI we introduced in our paper, we also implement the PNI in channel-wise and element-wise fashion.

 |      | Clean data | PGD | FGSM |
 |:----:|:---------:|:---------:|:---------:|